HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: MedAtlas Knowledge Base

 \subsection{Textual Corpora}

-To ensure the richness, we collect corpora from five representative sources.
+To ensure the richness, we collect corpora from representative sources, following \citet{Xiong2024, Chen2025}.
 The \textbf{Research} corpus is drawn from the 2025 PubMed Annual Baseline.
 The \textbf{Wiki} corpus is collected from the Wikipedia dumps.
-The \textbf{Book} corpus contains e-books from PMC-LLaMA~\cite{Wu2024a}, MedQA Textbook, and StatPearls, providing foundational medical knowledge \cite{Xiong2024, Fan2025, Chen2025}.
+The \textbf{Book} corpus contains E-books, MedQA Textbook, and StatPearls, providing foundational medical knowledge \cite{Xiong2024, Fan2025, Chen2025}.
 The \textbf{Guideline} corpus contains clinical guidelines crawled from authoritative websites following \citet{Chen2023}.
 For the above four corpora, they are chunked into chunks of no more than 1000 characters, with an overlap of 200 characters following \citet{Xiong2024}.
-The \textbf{Graph} corpus is collected from UMLS.
-Finally, the Research, Wiki, Book, and Guideline corpora contain 51.2M, 29.7M, 14.1M, and 657.9K chunks, respectively.
-The Graph corpus includes 1.7M terms and 2.9M relations.

 For the retrieval of unstructured corpora, each query is formatted as ``query'', and the MedCPT models \cite{Jin2023} are used for vector search and reranking.
 For the structured Graph corpus, each query is formatted as ``query\_term, query\_relation''.
-Given the ``query\_term'', its definition and one-hop relationships are retrieved, followed by filtering relevant relationships by reranking with ``query\_relation'' \cite{Yang2024}.
+Given the ``query\_term'', its definition and all one-hop relationships are retrieved, followed by filtering relevant relationships by reranking with ``query\_relation'' \cite{Yang2024}.